 Easter egg fillers

 The Easter Bunny may be hopping down that trail and hiding eggs, but as parents, we know he needs a paw.
-When you’re stuffing Easter eggs this spring, you don’t have to fall back to candy.
+It’s pretty tough to hide all those eggs and fill them, too.
+So, when you’re stuffing Easter eggs this spring, you don’t have to fall back to the go-to candy.
 Most likely tweens and teens will have a chocolate bunny in their basket and candy overload is never good for acne.
-Instead of candy, try these easy fillers tweens and teens can use.
+Instead of candy, try these easy fillers tweens and teens can use and will appreciate even if they don’t show it outwardly.

 Earbuds